-Mum-of-three Llinos Haf Bates, from Aberystwyth, is in the final year of the BSc (Hons) Specialist Community Public Health Nursing (Occupational Health Nursing) at USW.
+Mum-of-three Llinos Haf Bates, from Aberystwyth, graduated from the BSc (Hons) Specialist Community Public Health Nursing (Occupational Health Nursing) in December 2017.

 A nurse for 28 years, Llinos is a passionate advocate for the influenza vaccine and has been Hywel Dda University Health Board's (HDUHB) flu champion, the NHS Employers Flu Fighters Wales Champion, and runner up in the NHS Employers UK Flu Fighters Champion Award.

 Llinos is currently on secondment at HDUHB’s OH department.
 On completion of the occupational health course, Llinos has been offered a substantive post and promotion within the OH team.

 "I enjoy my vocation as a nurse.
 The momentum of the last few years has inspired me to continue making a difference in public health nursing and join the occupational health team.

 My ambition is to gain a substantive role within OH and this course will help me achieve this through obtaining a recognised SCPHN OH qualification, plus Nursing and Midwifery Council registration on part 3 of the register.

 Going back to university has been a positive experience!
 Although tiring at times, I am very lucky to have a supportive family that have enabled me to attend my studies and work full time at the same time.

 Travelling to University is a two-and-half-hour journey, but attending university is a commitment I am happy to make, despite the great distance.
 I attend the course to improve and extend the scope of my professional practice so I am very thankful for the opportunity.